Mouse-Imaging-Centre/fastCell/README.md

 Dr. Dulcie Vousden originally published results using CellProfiler in her paper [Whole-brain mapping of behaviourally induced neural activation in mice](https://www.ncbi.nlm.nih.gov/pubmed/24760545). [tvPipeline]() now automates the entire workflow including the useage of **fastCell**.

 # Installation
-**NB:** fastCell is built on [fastai](https://github.com/fastai/fastai) which also requires a specific version of [PyTorch](https://github.com/pytorch/pytorch) that may differ depending on your system.
-As such, it is highly recommended that the user **first installs `fastai-1.0.5x` and its dependencies, then fastCell into a [virtual environment](https://docs.python.org/3.7/tutorial/venv.html)**.
+**NB:** fastCell is built on fastai which also requires a specific version of PyTorch that may differ depending on your system.

+As such, it is highly recommended that you **first [install fastai](https://docs.fast.ai/install.html)** and its dependencies, then fastCell, **all into a [virtual environment](https://docs.python.org/3.7/tutorial/venv.html).**

 ## Developer Install
 Python's setuptools [doesn't work with opencv-python](https://github.com/skvark/opencv-python/issues/47#issuecomment-332830074), so install it with pip first.